Chelsea Houska Explains ‘Teen Mom 2’ Scene, Calls Out MTV For Bad Editing?

-Chelsea Houska and her Teen Mom 2 co-stars, including Leah Messer, Kailyn Lowry, and Jenelle Evans, have expressed their complaints about MTV in the past, and this week was no different.
+Chelsea Houska and her Teen Mom 2 co-stars, including Leah Messer, Kailyn Lowry, and Jenelle Evans, have expressed their complaints about MTV in the past and this week was no different.

-Following Monday night’s new episode of Teen Mom 2 Season 7B, Chelsea Houska and Kailyn Lowry took to their Twitter pages, where they both voiced their concerns about the network’s editing.
+Following Monday night’s new episode of Teen Mom 2 Season 7B, Chelsea Houska and Kailyn Lowry took to their Twitter pages where they both voiced their concerns about the network’s editing.

-After being seen getting snarky with her mom, Chelsea Houska faced a backlash from fans who called her out for being short with her but feeling that her dad, Randy Houska, could do no wrong.
-In response, Houska explained that she was frustrated with her mom for talking about her daughter’s father, Adam Lind, in front of her.
+After being seen getting snarky with her mom, Chelsea Houska faced backlash from fans who called her out for being short with her but feeling that her dad, Randy Houska, could do no wrong.
+In response, Houska explained that she was frustrated with her mom for taking about her daughter’s father, Adam Lind, in front of her.

 “They left out the [conversation before] this where she kept talking about [Aubree’s] dad in front of her,” she explained.